 Geologic-hazard mapping is a multidisciplinary, dynamic process that uses a variety of available data to create an integrated product intended for multiple uses.
-This study provides geotechnical engineers, engineering geologists, design professionals, building officials, developers, and the general public with information on the types and locations of geologic hazards that may affect existing and future development in the Copperton quadrangle (figure 1).
-We compiled the data and created the maps for this study at a scale of 1:24,000 (1 inch = 2000 feet) using a geographic information system (GIS).
-This approach results in geologic-hazard maps that incorporate data and methods from a variety of scientific disciplines including engineering geology, geomorphology, aerial-photography analysis, GIS technology, and geologic field mapping.
+This study provides geotechnical engineers, engineering geologists, design professionals, building officials, developers, and the public with information on the types and locations of geologic hazards that may affect existing and future development in the Tickville Spring quadrangle (figure 1).
+We compiled data and created maps for this study at a scale of 1:24,000 (1 inch = 2000 feet) using a geographic information system (GIS).
+This approach resulted in geologic-hazard maps that incorporate data and methods from a variety of scientific disciplines including engineering geology, geomorphology, aerial-photography analysis, GIS technology, and geologic field mapping.

 The geologic-hazard maps are designed as an aid for general planning to indicate areas where detailed, site-specific geotechnical/geologic-hazard investigations are recommended.
 The maps should not be enlarged for use at scales larger than 1:24,000, and are not a substitute for site-specific geotechnical/geologic-hazard investigations.
-These maps are based on a geologic-hazard analysis of the Copperton quadrangle.
-The geologic hazards addressed include shallow groundwater, liquefaction, surface fault rupture, flooding, landsliding, rock fall, indoor radon, collapsible soil, expansive soil and rock, and shallow bedrock.
+These maps are based on a geologic-hazard analysis of the Tickville Spring quadrangle.
+The geologic hazards addressed are shallow groundwater, liquefaction, surface fault rupture, flooding, landsliding, rockfall, indoor radon potential, collapsible soil, expansive soil and rock, and shallow bedrock.
+Other unrecognized hazards may exist.